 Those leads, the cold ones, should be dumped out of your reps’ pipelines to make room for the qualified leads who are ready to buy.

 But wait a minute: you shouldn’t just take your lead’s word for it that they’re not a good lead.
 (If you disqualified every no, you’d never make a sale.)
-Part of qualifying a lead is hearing and successfully overcoming that lead’s objections.
+Part of qualifying a lead is hearing and successfully overcoming that lead’s main sales objections.

 That brings us to the next step.